cwarden45/RNAseq_templates/Splicing_Workflow/README.md

 ### Dependencies (some optional) ###

-Most Python scripts can be run within [Docker image](https://hub.docker.com/r/cwarden45/rnaseq-dependencies/)
+Most Python scripts can be run using this [Docker image](https://hub.docker.com/r/cwarden45/rnaseq-dependencies/)

 *Alignment*